kperv/summarizer_app/README.md

 ### Run application

-A demo to try extractive summarization was created *right now in dev state = not working*.
+A demo to try extractive summarization was created.
+The inference time is long due to downloading nlp models.

 To run the web part run *run.sh* from the *app* folder: `cd app && ./run.sh`.
 The web interface will be available on *localhost:8080* in your browser.